CE Marking vs UKCA Marking - What does it mean?

 C) conformity assessment has been carried out by a UK conformity assessment body and you haven’t transferred your conformity assessment files from your UK body to an EU recognised body before 1 January 2021

 Whilst it’s true that the requirements aren’t much different, you will no longer be able to use EN standards to show conformity, so all technical files will need reviewing to ensure they only refer to BS or ISO standards.
-You will also have to affix a UKCA Mark instead of the CE.
-Those not involved in manufacture seem to think this is no big deal, but those that are, know that this means a process change which is always difficult.
+You will also have to affix a UKCA Mark instead of affixing the CE marking.
+Those not involved in manufacturing seem to think this is no big deal, but those that are, know that this means a process change which is always difficult.

 Well, in that case, you now need to have two distinct processes.
-One for GB supply & one for EU.
-There are many standards that are BS EN or ISO & can therefore be used universally, but you need to check your technical files to ensure you don’t refer to BS in the EU & also don’t use EN in the UK.
+One for Great Britain supply & one for European Union.
+There are many standards that are BS EN or ISO & can therefore be used universally, but you need to check your technical files to ensure you don’t refer to BS in the EU & also don’t use EN in the UK Market.

-This also means that goods manufactured to EU rules, cannot be assessed by a body based in GB.
-You will need to transfer certificates and authorisations issued by an existing UK-based body or authority to an EU 27-based body or authority if you want to sell into the EU
+This also means that goods manufactured to EU rules, cannot be assessed or approved by a body based in GB.
+You will need to transfer certificates and authorisations issued by an existing UK-based body or authorised representative to an EU 27-based body or authority if you want to sell into the EU member states.

 “Every employer shall ensure that an item of work equipment has been designed and constructed in compliance with any essential requirements, that is to say requirements relating to its design or construction in any of the instruments listed in Schedule 1 (being instruments which give effect to Community Directives concerning the safety of products).”